Google-Developers-Sohag/JectorTests/README.md

 # JectorTests
-A dependency injection test-cases using custom annotations and java interfaces.
+A dependency injection testable-cases using custom annotations and java interfaces.